acend/container-basics-training/content/en/docs/07.0 /_index.en.md

 ---
 title: "7.
-Working with Volumes"
+Working with volumes"
 weight: 7
 ---

 Previously in the lab...

 > Question: I have a container with a database server running.
-But when I remove the container, what happens to my data?
+When I remove the container, what happens to my data?

 Answer: It's gone.
-The docker instance has no persistence layer to store data permanently but (as always) there are parameters to set so you can store your data outside of the container.
+The docker instance has no persistence layer to store data permanently but (as always) there are parameters to set, so you can store your data outside of the container.

-## Mounting a Volume in a Container
+## Mounting a volume in a container

 The mariadb container is fortunately a good example as to why it's good to have an external volume.
-There are several possibilities on how to work with volumes on docker, in this case, we're going to create a docker volume, that is managed by docker itself.
+There are several possibilities on how to work with volumes on Docker, in this case, we're going to create a docker volume, that is managed by Docker itself.

+{{% alert title="Lab" color="secondary" %}}
-**Lab:** Checkout [Docker's Volumes documentation](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag) and create a Docker volume for your mariadb container to store the persistent data on it.
+Checkout [Docker's Volumes documentation](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag) and create a Docker volume for your mariadb container to store the persistent data on it.
+{{% /alert %}}

 Create the docker managed volume with:
 ```bash